wp-plugins/avchat-3/readme.txt

 Other features include :

-* simple install: it install as any other WP plugin
+* simple install: it installs as any other WP plugin
 * compatible with SEO friendly URL's in WordPress
 * customizable design: the chat looks and feel can be changed to fit with your existing WordPress theme